 However, in July of 2009, the District Court implemented revised court costs which should recoup the loss due to the State action and provide additional revenue as well.
 In July of 2010, the District Court increased fines for all civil infractions by 10 percent.
 In addition, a probation oversight fee of \$15 per month has been instituted for new probation cases.
-The economy has also increased the number of civil cases, increasing those collections.
+However, caseloads have been dropping in the District Court, so revenue has not increased as much as anticipated.